CAFxX/regexp2go/README.md

 Each example contains the generated Go code, and the disassembly of the function that implements the regular expression.

+For demo purposes you can also use the [online demo](https://regexp2go-demo.herokuapp.com/) to compile a custom regular expression.

 ## Benchmarks